© Crown copyright 2020

 Most people will find strategies that work for them and the difficult feelings associated with the outbreak will pass.
 Some people, especially those with pre-existing mental health problems, may need extra support.

-This guide provides advice on how to look after your mental health and wellbeing during the coronavirus (COVID-19) outbreak1.
+This guide provides advice on how to look after your mental health and wellbeing during the COVID-19 outbreak1.

 For other guidance on how to protect yourself and others, and actions to take if you think you may have contracted the virus, see the guidance on this page.